matrix-org/synapse/CONTRIBUTING.rst

 build, this will be shown in GitHub, so please keep an eye on the pull request for feedback.

-To run unit tests, you can use:
+To run unit tests in a local development environment, you can use:

 - ``tox -e py27`` (requires tox to be installed by ``pip install tox``) for SQLite-backed Synapse on Python 2.7.